Strategy Driven Enterprise and Business Organization Performance

 Copyright Interactive Design Labs 2005 - 2018

 Strategy execution represents a disciplined and systematic process of directing and controlling actionable/decisive decisions and activities that make an implemented strategy work resulting in the transformation of the organization and its institutions to strengthen it, and lead to sustainable growth and improved performance.
-Strategy execution requires the effective interplay of cooperation between strategic management and operations management in combining deliberate and purposeful actions and as-needed reactions to unanticipated developments and fresh competitive pressures to realize the actual strategy.
+Strategy execution requires the effective interplay of cooperation between strategic management and operations management in combining deliberate and purposeful actions demanded by the intended strategy from the strategic plan, and emergent strategy - as-needed reactions to unanticipated developments and fresh competitive pressures to realize the actual strategy.

-All these factors are interdependent and influence each other and, to varying degrees, the success/failure of strategy execution.
-Because the factors that influence execution success/failure are interdependent and their influences are non-deterministic, it is typically very difficult for managers to comprehend the contribution of these factors to successful outcomes of strategy execution.
+All these factors are interdependent and their influences are non-deterministic, this typically, makes it very difficult for managers to comprehend the contribution of these factors to successful outcomes of strategy execution.
 If an organization fails to pay proper attention to one of these factors, it can result in execution failure, therefore an organization needs a system and approach to support management in successful execution.

 Complexity in the context of strategy execution refers to challenges/obstacles to understanding an issue due to lack of information and lack of insight into the problem domain due to: